The Chinese stock market continues to slide with the Shanghai Composite (SHA:000001) suffering its biggest one-day decline in 5 months.

-Morgan Stanley cited 4 issues that are causing this: increased equity supply, weak earnings growth with a slowing economy, high valuations, slowing investment, and a very high margin debt to free float market capitalization.
+Morgan Stanley cited four issues which are causing this: increased equity supply, weak earnings growth, high valuations, and slowing investment.

-The recent turbulence in China’s stock market raised a lot of concern among investors.
+The recent turbulence in China’s stock market raised concern among investors.
 Capital is increasingly flowing toward precious metals such as gold.
 Gold imports into China have also seen a brisk rise.

 “We think investors are becoming increasingly worried about a more pronounced correction in the Chinese stock market and will return to gold to diversify their portfolios,” said Simona Gambarini, commodities economist at Capital Economics.

-Although the Shanghai Composite has been on a roller-coaster ride the over last few weeks, sliding 13% two weeks ago and 6.4% last week, it’s still up since the beginning of 2015.
-The Shanghai Composite rose more than 60% from March to the middle of June.
-It’s still up 30% for the year, ranking as one of the best performing markets in the world.
+Although the Shanghai Composite Index has been on a roller-coaster ride, it’s still up since the beginning of 2015.
+The index rose by over 60% from March until the middle of June, ranking as one of the best performing in the world.

-According to the former chairman of Morgan Stanley Asia, people should “never mind the wild swings”.
-In a recent interview with CNBC, he has stated that if he had to invest $1 in one market in the world, it would be China.
+Stephen Roach, former chairman of Morgan Stanley in Asia, said that people should “never mind the wild swings”.
+He stated in a recent interview with CNBC that if he had to invest in just one market in the world, it would be China.

-Roach explains that the mismatch between the small macro-economic impact and China’s sizzling stock market comes down to liquidity.
-The People’s Bank of China (PBOC) has taken measures to keep liquidity by lowering the reserve requirement ratio for banks.
+Roach explained that the mismatch between the small macro-economic impact and China’s sizzling stock market comes down to liquidity.
+The People’s Bank of China (PBOC) took measures to maintain liquidity by lowering the reserve requirement ratio for banks.

-However, opinions remain divided.
-Morgan Stanley made it clear that they think investing now would not be a good idea.
-They noted it has likely already seen its peak in the current cycle.
 “Our stance on China A-shares is that this is probably not a dip to buy.
-In fact, we think the balance of probabilities is that the top for the cycle on Shanghai, Shenzhen and Chinext has now taken place,” reported Morgan Stanley on Friday.
+In fact, we think the balance of probabilities is that the top for the cycle on Shanghai, Shenzhen and Chinext has now taken place,” reported Morgan Stanley.

-The bank estimated a target price range for mid-2016 for the Shanghai Composite to be between 3,250 and 4,600, representing a rise of 10% in the best case scenario, and a slide of 22% in the worst case scenario.
-The index closed at 4,193 last Friday.
+The bank estimated a target price range of between 3,250 and 4,600 for the Shanghai Composite Index.
+This represents a rise of 10% in the best case scenario, and a slide of 22% in the worst case scenario.